Thoregon/evolux.dyncomponents/doc/spec.md

 discovery of installed components explore comonent interface and purpose (what kind of component)

+Autoinstaller for components in a sepcified directory, multiple autoinstellers possible

 Registry for interfaces
 Interface belongs to categories (at least one)